Pandemic Could Change Landscape of Minor League Sports

 That worries Professional Hockey Players Association executive director Larry Landon because jobs will be lost if teams fold, and players like Cameron Gaunce might be left trying to make ends meet.

-Pro leagues elsewhere could be operating, providing baseball, hockey and soccer players short of the elite level other opportunities.
+Pro leagues elsewhere could be operating, providing other opportunities to baseball, hockey and soccer players short of the elite level.
 Foreign prospects could stay home longer to play.

 Or North American minor leagues could discover different ways to make money.
 Kishner suggested mascot, coach or player appearances or selling ad space outside stadiums or arenas, and Paul pointed to gambling or daily fantasy game possibilities as potential sources of revenue.